Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): The Problem

-RSL-Viper is implemented by translating the input C++ program into the Viper intermediate language.
-The proof search algorithm is represented explicitly in the Viper program and a simplified version is shown on the right of \figref{fig:rsl-intro-unsound}.
-This snippet uses two dedicated statements to manipulate resources: \emph{inhale} obtains resources and \emph{exhale} releases resources.
-We sometimes use those operations in our examples, but no aspect of our work is specific to exhale and inhale operations.
+\rslviper{} is implemented by translating the input C++ program into the \Viper{} intermediate language.
+The proof search algorithm is represented explicitly in the \Viper{} program and a simplified version is shown on the right of \figref{fig:rsl-intro-unsound}.
+This snippet uses two dedicated statements to manipulate resources: \vipercode{inhale} obtains resources and \vipercode{exhale} releases resources.
+We sometimes use those operations in our examples, but no aspect of our work is specific to \vipercode{exhale} and \vipercode{inhale} operations.
 The same effects can be obtained, for instance, by calling a library method with a corresponding pre- or postcondition (as we do in~\figref{fig:viper-intro-wildcard}).
-The code snippet also uses an \emph{introspection expression} \code{perm}, which yields the ownership amount currently held for a given resource and is used here to determine whether the resource \code{P(l)} is held by the current method execution.
+The code snippet also uses a \emph{resource introspection expression} \vipercode{perm}.
+This expression yields the fractional ownership amount~\cite{Boyland03} held by the current method execution for a given resource and is used here to determine whether the resource \code{P(l)} is held by the current method execution.